sovereigndaddy/blog/_drafts/2022-07-08-non-kyc-bitcoin-methods.markdown

 ### How to get started

 #### Resources
-Firstly, I stronly suggest reading both of these guides below.
-They are phenomenal resources on the topic on how to start home Bitcoin mining the right way, while also keeping security and privacy at the forefront.
+Firstly, I strongly suggest reading both of these guides below.
+They are phenomenal resources on the topic of how to start home Bitcoin mining correctly, while also keeping security and privacy at the forefront.
 - [Mining for the Streets](https://diverter.hostyourown.tools/mining-for-the-streets/)
 - [Home mining for non-KYC Bitcoin](https://www.econoalchemist.com/post/home-mining-for-non-kyc-bitcoin)

 #### Prepare Environment
 Before you spend a cent on a physical Bitcoin ASIC miner, prepare your environment for your new mining setup.
+The last thing you want to do is ruin your ASIC miner/s or even worse, start an electrical fire because your home's electrical setup didn't meet the minimum requirements to be running an ASIC miner.
-- You'll need a 220 volt outlet for the bare minimum requirements so have the required electricity needs and components installed, if not already.
+- You'll need a 220 volt outlet, have the required electricity needs and components installed.
   - *Note: depending on how many miners you plan to run, your electricity needs will obviously vary based on that factor so verify your math or have a licensed electrician assist you so you don't fuck this critical part up.*
 - Determine how you'll handle the ASIC miner effects as it is loud AF and hotter than the devil's dick.
   - Options: